Henry Sinclair, 6th Lord Sinclair: Lord Sinclair

 Henry Sinclair, 6th Lord Sinclair, first appears on national records on 1 August 1560 as a Baron of Parliament, then as the Master of Sinclair.
 On 12 September 1565 the Master of Sinclair, along with other gentry from Fife, signed at St Andrews a bond to the King and Queen to "take part and pursue all rebels into England".
 On 19 October 1565 he was appointed one of the Keepers of Havens.
 Henry, Master of Sinclair, was recorded as being one of the Lords of Convention at Perth on 27 July 1569, and on 29 October 1569 he recorded his vote against the Queen's divorce.
 He supported the Reformation and was a member of the Privy Council of Scotland before 1573.

 Henry Sinclair, 6th Lord Sinclair, succeeded his father in 1570.
 He made a complaint, on 22 October 1579, that his house of Knockhall in Aberdeenshire had been sacked, for which he suspected William Forbes of Spayside, who was a broken man, and an order was issued requiring the occupants to surrender the house.

 In the Bodleian Library there is a manuscript collection of poems by various authors which is described as "liver Henrieii dmi Sinclair".
 The manuscript contains 231 folios and has various writings and signatures including: "Mawnis Synclar", "Be me Laurence Sincla", "Elezabeth Synclar within", "Villam Lord", "be me Patrick Schiner", "Jeff (or Jess) Sinclar" and "Maluin (Malcolm) Sin...".
 Folio 118 has a blazon of the arms of Orkney and according to Roland Saint-Clair is the earliest specimen of extant Scottish heraldic art on vellum or paper.

 Henry Sinclair, 6th Lord Sinclair was one of the nobles that rallied around James VI of Scotland when he escaped from the Ruthvens.
 Upon the death of Mary, Queen of Scots on 8 February 1587, King James arranged for his courtiers to appear before him in the morning and Henry, Lord Sinclair arrived in a full suit of armour.
 The king was angry at him and asked if he had not heard of the general order, to which Sinclair replied "Yes!, this is the proper mourning for the Queen of Scotland".

 A pedigree chart of the family which was allegedly drawn up by him in 1590 is preserved in the Lyon Office.

 The Earl of Huntly took refuge in Sinclair's Ravenscraig Castle in 1591-92 after he had killed the ex-Regent Moray.
 Sinclair told him that he was welcome to come in but was twice as welcome to have passed by.
-On 2 December 1596 Henry, Lord Sinclair, was ordered to free William Bonar of Rossie who he had imprisoned in Ravenscraig Castle.
+On 2 December 1596 Henry, Lord Sinclair, was ordered to free William Bonar of Rossie, whom he had imprisoned in Ravenscraig Castle.